Executive Director/Programmer/Co-Founder: Gorman Bechard

-Our Origins: NHdocs came together in 2014 when four filmmakers from New Haven gathered together for the first time . . . in Missoula, Montana.
+Our Origins: NHdocs came together in 2014 when four filmmakers from New Haven, Gorman Bechard, Jacob Bricca, Lisa Molomot, and Charles Musser, gathered together for the first time . . . in Missoula, Montana.
 That’s right: The Big Sky Documentary Festival in Missoula.
 And despite being from the same town, a few of us had never met before.
 It made us realize how desperately New Haven needed a film festival that could bring filmmakers together and help build community.

-Gorman Bechard (co-founder/co-director) is the director of 14 feature films, including the acclaimed animal rights documentary “A Dog Named Gucci,” the critically acclaimed rock documentaries “Color Me Obsessed, a film about The Replcaements,” “What Did You Expect?
-The Archers of Loaf live at Cat’s Cradle,” and “Every Everything: the music, life & times of Grant Hart,” as well as the indie features “Broken Side of Time” (2013), “Friends (with benefits)” (2009), “You Are Alone” (2006), and the horror comedy cult-classic “Psychos in Love” (1986).
+Gorman Bechard (executive director/programmer/co-founder is the director of 17 feature films, including the acclaimed animal rights documentary “A Dog Named Gucci,” the critically acclaimed rock documentaries “Color Me Obsessed, a film about The Replcaements,” “What Did You Expect?
+The Archers of Loaf live at Cat’s Cradle,” “Every Everything: the music, life & times of Grant Hart,” “What it Takes: film en douse tableaux,” and “Who is Lydia Loveless?,” as well as the indie features “Broken Side of Time” (2013), “Friends (with benefits)” (2009), “You Are Alone” (2006), and the horror comedy cult-classic “Psychos in Love” (1986).
 He is also the author of six novels, including the beloved “The Second Greatest Story Ever Told.”
-The prolific Bechard’s latest is “Who is Lydia Loveless?” which profiles the alt-country punk rocker as she and her band tour and record their fourth album.
-The film is due on DVD in the Fall of 2017.
-He is currently filming five other features, including: “Seniors,” a documentary that celebrates the brains, energy & sass of some of the coolest senior dogs on this planet and the people who love them, “Pizza, A Love Story,” which tells the history of the three greatest pizza places in the world: Sally’s, Pepe’s, & Modern, all in his hometown of New Haven, CT, “Normal Valid Lives,” which looks at a horrible case of bullying in a Minnesota school district which led to a civil rights lawsuit by the Southern Poverty Law center, and “What It Takes,” which takes an in-depth look at the songwriting process with alt-country rocker Sarah Shook and her band the Disarmers.
+The prolific Bechard’s latest is “Pizza, A Love Story,” which tells the history of the three greatest pizza places in the world: Sally’s, Pepe’s, & Modern, all in his hometown of New Haven, CT.
+He is currently completing four other features, including: “Seniors,” a documentary that celebrates the brains, energy & sass of some of the coolest senior dogs on this planet and the people who love them, , “Normal Valid Lives,” which looks at a horrible case of bullying in a Minnesota school district which led to a civil rights lawsuit by the Southern Poverty Law center, and “Where are you, Jay Bennett?’ which tell the story of a genius musician who left us way too soon.